PathologyDataScience/HistomicsML2/docs/data-create.rst

   --inputPCAModel
     Path and filename of .pkl for PCA transformation as mounted in the data creation container.

-  --inputSlidePath
-    Path to the directory of input slides as mounted in the data creation container.
-Typically '/dataset/svs/'.

-  --outputDataSetName
-    Name of the HistomicsML dataset. '.h5' format should be used for ingestion (default HistomicsML_dataset.h5).
+  --projectName
+    Name of the project directory.
+Default 'myproject'.

 An important note on training, inference, and the PCA transformation: